 Budget for Food

 We found Vienna to be a tad expensive then its nearby cities like Munich and Budapest (and of course way expensive then Prague).
-A coffee can cost around 4-6 Euros in the city centre area.
-A meal can cost anywhere from 12-20 Euros in a decent restaurant or a food stall in the city centre.
+A coffee can cost around 4-6 Euros in the city center area.
+A meal can cost anywhere from 12-20 Euros in a decent restaurant or a food stall in the city center.

 Upscale restaurants with fine dining options will cost around 55 Euros+ per person.
 There are fast food chains in the city like McDonald’s and Starbucks.
+You can save money by eating at fast food joints or getting groceries.
 If you are eating fast food and occasionally spending on a specialty cafe – you will be spending around 50-100 Euros a day on food alone.

 Vienna Central Train Station is the major hub connecting national and international places to Vienna.